 What is super stapling?

-The introduction of super stapling means working Australians will be attached to one super fund for life unless they choose otherwise.
+Super stapling means working Australians will be attached to one super fund for life unless they choose otherwise.
 The measure aims to reduce the number of super accounts people may acquire throughout their working life.

 How does super stapling impact employers?

-As an employer, you’ll play a key role in super stapling with changes in how you onboard new employees and pay super, unless a state or industrial award prescribes where super must be paid.
+As an employer, you’ll play a key role in super stapling in how you onboard new employees and pay super, unless a state or industrial award prescribes where super must be paid.
 These changes don’t affect your obligation to nominate a default super fund to pay your employee’s super into if they don’t choose a fund, or have a stapled fund.

 A checklist for onboarding new starters